It may seem crazy to spend one day in the Cameron Highlands in Malaysia, but the reality is that’s all the time many people that visit there have.

 Cameron Highlands Attractions in One Day

-Then there was us who had a quick weekend away from our home in Bangkok.
+Then there was us who had a quick weekend break away from our home in Bangkok.

 The Cameron Highlands is known for it’s cooler climate (escape the lowland heat), tea plantations, strawberry farms, and hiking trails in the mountains.

 Often some of the trails will be closed due to bad rain or lack of maintenance so be prepared for that.

 The best way to find out about the trails is to go to a tour agent in Tanah Rata (you don’t have to book anything) and just ask which ones are open.